 Here you will find the Shinto Faith Statement released by the Jinja Honcho, the representative body of all Shinto Shrines in Japan.

-Though we are unaware of any engaged projects working specifically within the Shinto tradition, we provide links here to some international projects that encompass all traditions.
+Here we share a short list of engaged projects working within the Shinto tradition.
 If you have a project that you believe should belong in this section, Please message our webmaster using the Contact Form.